infusephp/framework/README.md

 ### apache

 A .htaccess file is already included in the `/app` directory for url rewrites.
-You must also make sure that you `DocumentRoot` points to `{FRAMEWORK_PATH}/app`.
+You must also make sure that `DocumentRoot` points to `{FRAMEWORK_PATH}/app`.

 ### Installer